Marian Moszoro

-Marian Moszoro Մարիան Մոշորո (born September 14, 1974 in Rosario, Argentina) is a Polish economist.
+Marian Moszoro Մարիան Մոշորո (born September 14, 1974) is a Polish economist.
 In 2005-2006 he was Undersecretary of State, Deputy Minister of Finance of Poland, the youngest ever in the history of the Ministry.

 Biography

 Marian Moszoro was born in Rosario, Argentina.
-He graduated from SGH – Warsaw School of Economics (PhD in Financial Economics, 2004) and the Haas School of Business, University of California, Berkeley (Post-doc, 2009-2011, under Nobel laureate economist Oliver E. Williamson).
+He graduated from SGH – Warsaw School of Economics (PhD in Financial Economics, 2004) and the Haas School of Business, University of California, Berkeley (Post-doc, 2009–2011, under Nobel laureate economist Oliver E. Williamson).
 He held academic positions at the Haas School of Business, University of California, Berkeley, Harvard Law School, and Université Paris-Dauphine.
 Currently (2017), Dr. Moszoro is a professor at George Mason University’s Department of Economics and the Interdisciplinary Center for Economic Science, and a faculty affiliate at Cornell University's Program in Infrastructure Policy.

 Dr. Moszoro served as consultant to the World Bank, UNIDO, and several companies.

 Research issues

 Dr. Moszoro’s dissertation on Public-Private Partnerships was published as a monograph with two editions.
 He has authored several books, scientific articles, and case studies.
 His areas of research are: law & economics and positive political economy, corporate and project finance, and public-private partnerships.